|

 other colour) in Lagoa Santa; or the eyes of animals that were painted

+and painted again in australian desert.
 These attitudes are the same we know from art history in Europe:

 when there is a social continuity, "classic" masterpieces that glorify